soenneker/soenneker.azure.openai.client.chat/README.md

 This library provides an implementation for interacting with Azure's OpenAI service.
 It allows you to configure and utilize a ChatClient to perform various tasks using OpenAI's models.

+For the direct from OpenAI version of this: [Soenneker.OpenAI.Client.Chat](https://github.com/soenneker/soenneker.openai.client.chat)

 ## Installation

 ```